Optimal transport-based machine learning to match specific patterns: application to the detection of molecular regulation patterns in omics data: Optimal transport-based machine learning

 Our code is written in \texttt{python} and is available \href{https://github.com/yen-nguyen-thi-thanh/wtot_coclust_match}{here}.
 We adapt the Sinkhorn algorithm implemented by Aude Genevay and available \href{https://github.com/audeg/Sinkhorn-GAN/blob/master/sinkhorn.py}{here}.
 The stochastic gradient descents relies on the machine learning framework \texttt{pytorch}.
 We use the implementation of SCC available in the \href{https://scikit-learn.org/stable/modules/generated/sklearn.cluster.SpectralCoclustering.html}{\texttt{sklearn}} \texttt{python} module.
 To learn a relevant number of clusters, we rely on the \href{https://coclust.readthedocs.io/en/v0.2.1/api/evaluation.html}{\texttt{coclust}} \texttt{python} module.
 Finally, we rely on the \href{https://cran.r-project.org/web/packages/blockcluster/index.html}{\texttt{blockcluster}} \texttt{R} package to carry out block clustering.

-Our algorithm bears a similarity to the one developed in~\cite{Laclau17}.
+Our algorithms bear a similarity to the one developed in~\cite{Laclau17}.
 The main differences are \textit{(i)} our use of the parametric model $\Theta$ and weights $\omega$, \textit{(ii)} the fact that we apply SCC or block clustering to the approximation of the optimal transport matrix $\tilde{P}$.
-Our algorithm also bears a similarity to~\cite{yang2021teaser}, a fast and certifiable point cloud registration algorithm.
+Our algorithms also bear a similarity to~\cite{yang2021teaser}, a fast and certifiable point cloud registration algorithm.
 We plan to study the similarities and differences closely.